nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 ### Microscope Lenses

-I also have a 100x[^100x] microscope lens in CS format which is also getting a servoed focus.
+I also have a 100x[^100x] microscope lens in CS format which is also getting a motorized focus.
 The microscope lens one only has the one ring so is a little more straightforward.
-On the other hand, it has a lot of turns rather than ¼ of a turn so a stepper might be a better idea than a servo.
+On the other hand, its focus ring rotates about 3½ turns rather than ¼ of a turn so a stepper might be a better idea than a servo.

 [^100x]: Much as with 10x programmers, the "100x" is bullshit.
     This lens is *maybe* as powerful as a 8x microscope objective.
     The nominal 100x includes the magnification between the 1/2.5" camera sensor and a great big monitor.

-This is an earlier prototype using a larger servo and chunkier (modulus=2) gears.
-It clamps onto the non-rotating part of the lens barrel:
+This is an earlier prototype using a large servo and chunky gears.
+It clamps onto the lens barrel and focus ring using self-tapping screws in the plastic.
+I'll need to find a better way to support continuous rotation.

 ![microscope with servoed focus](img/micro.jpg) *Microscope lens with servoed focus*